astorvold/Lecturer_Fight/README.md

 The "scores" node is updated every time a player finishes a match.
 In the "players" node, a child with a random name is created, but players are able to change their names.
 If a player is playing a solo match, a child is created in the "players" node with only the "score" field updated.
 The other fields, "busy" and "ready", are only used in multiplayer mode.
 When a player wants to play a multiplayer match, a child is created with the value "ready = true" and "busy = false".
 When another child is created with the same states, both players will go into the "busy = true" state.

-How to:
-To run the code, you'll need access to our Firebase Realtime Database.
-Insert the "google-service.json" file, including the API key, into the Android package.

 Here are the steps to run the project:

 1. Install Git and LibGDX.